core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 Also the guidelines in Section 2 suggest to have an inner observe option, regardless the resource being actually observable.
 -->

+* We could allows clients to elide all other options than Request-Hash, and elide the payload, if it has reason to believe that it can produce a cache hit with the abbreviated request alone.

+  This may prove troublesome in terms of cache invalidation (the server would have to use short-lived responses to indicate that it does need the full request, or we'd need special handling for error responses, or criteria by which proxies don't even forward these if they don't have a response at hand).

+  That may be more trouble than it's worth without a strong use case (say, of complex but converging FETCH requests).

 # Acknowledgments # {#acknowldegment}
 {: numbered="no"}